SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 ## Customer support
 GitHub Discussions provide a great forum for users to ask questions about how to use the product.
 Not only is it easy to access, but it will also help future users with the same problem.

+## FAQ
+Provide new curious users with a list of the most important things they should know about the product.

 ## Product announcements
 GitHub Discussions are accessible to the entire user base, so when there is a new release, it is a great place to announce new products or share release notes.